vickmuir/Backup/restore-from-another-computer.md

 4. The Restore window appears.
 By default, it displays the most recent safeset.
 To choose a different date, click the Calendar icon, and view other safesets.
 9. Select the files and directories that you want to include.
 Then, click **Include** to save your choices.

-   Default restore options place the files in their original location, and if files exists in the destination folder with the same name folder, the incoming file is re-named.
+   Default restore options place the files in their original location.
+If files exist in the destination folder with the same name, the incoming file is renamed.
 These options can be changed and alternate restore location can be selected from Restore Destination options.
    {:note}
 10. When your restore set is configured the way that you want it, click **Apply Now**.
 12. Then, click **Run Restore**.